 Truly Present: Practicing Prayer in the Liturgy.
 Minneapolis:Augsburg Fortress, 2005.

 With Charles Foster, et al. (second author).
 Educating Clergy: Teaching Practices and the Pastoral Imagination.
 San Francisco: Jossey-Bass, 2005.

 Letters and Papers from Prison, Dietrich Bonhoeffer Works, volume 8, ed.
 John W. de Gruchy (one of four translators).Minneapolis: Fortress Press, 2010.

 Conspiracy and Imprisonment: 1940-1945.
 Dietrich Bonhoeffer Works, volume 16, ed.
 Mark S. Brocker.
 Minneapolis: Fortress Press, June 2006.
 Sole translator.
 Winner: Top Ten Book of 2006, Academy of Parish Clergy.

-[Forthcoming] “Alive Together: Toward an Interspecies Interfaith Belonging.”
+“Water, Climate, Stars, and Place: Toward an Interspecies Interfaith Belonging.”
 In Interreligious/Interfaith Studies: Defining a New Field, ed.
-Eboo Patel, Jennifer Howe Peace, and Noah Silverman.
-Boston: Beacon Press, forthcoming 2018.
+Eboo Patel, Jennifer Howe Peace, and Noah Silverman, 158-68.
+Boston: Beacon Press, 2018.